bio-phys/capriqorn/doc/manual.rst

 **Pure solvent simulations**

 In experiments, the **difference intensity** between the macromolecule in solution and pure solvent is determined.
 We therefore also have to simulate pure solvent.
 In our method, we only need the **particle densities** and **partial radial distribution functions** calculated from these pure solvent simulations.
-This is in contrast to other methods, where the same observation volume as it is used for the macromolecule in solution, has to be cut out from the solvent trajectory.
+This approach is in contrast to other methods, where the same observation volume as it is used for the macromolecule in solution, has to be cut out from the solvent trajectory.

 **Self-consistent solvent matching**